dimsemenov/Magnific-Popup/website/documentation.md

 magnificPopup.wrap // container that holds all controls and contentContainer magnificPopup.contentContainer // container that holds popup content, child of wrap

+magnificPopup.st.el // Target clicked element that opened popup (works if popup is initialized from DOM element) magnificPopup.st.mainEl // Main element (or collection of elements) from which popup was initialized (--''--)

 magnificPopup.isIE7
 magnificPopup.isIOS